GNU-Ymir/Documentations/expressions/pattern_matching.md

 ## Simple patterns

-You can use literals directly as in a classic `switch` case`.
+You can use literals directly as in a classical C language `switch` `case`.

 ```ymir
 let x = 2;